essic/prez-benchmartdotnet/PITCHME.md

 ### BenchmarkingDotNet helps

-- Gives you a extensive api to create and parameter your benchmark |
+- Gives you a extensive SDK to create and customize your benchmark |
 - Runs benchmarking operations (including warmup) |
 - Calculates statistical data, creates reporting for you |
 - Gives you a nice short summary |